 Migration with vMotion requires correctly configured network interfaces on source and target hosts.

 Configure each host with at least one network interface for vMotion traffic.
 To ensure secure data transfer, the vMotion network must be a secure network, accessible only to trusted parties.
 Additional bandwidth significantly improves vMotion performance.
-Consider that when you migrate a virtual machine with vMotion without using shared storage, the contents of the virtual disk is transferred over the network as well.
+When you migrate a virtual machine with vMotion without using shared storage, the contents of the virtual disk is transferred over the network as well.

 Requirements for Concurrent vMotion Migrations

-To determine the maximum number of concurrent vMotion operations possible, see the Concurrent migration limits at Limits on Simultaneous Migrations in the vSphere Web Client.
+To determine the maximum number of concurrent vMotion operations possible, see Limits on Simultaneous Migrations.
 These limits vary with a host's link speed to the vMotion network.

 You can configure multiple NICs for vMotion by adding two or more NICs to the required standard or distributed switch.
-For details, see the VMware knowledge base article at http://kb.vmware.com/kb/2007467.
+For details, see the VMware KB article at http://kb.vmware.com/kb/2007467.

 Configure the virtual networks on vMotion enabled hosts as follows: